Code-Institute-Submissions/vroom-1/README.md

 -   As a user, I want to see the whole race calendar with track details so that I can decide if I want to buy tickets for the race.
 -   As a user, I want to be able to change the website’s theme so that I can adjust it to my liking.

+** Returning user:**

+-   As a returning user, I want the website to remember my choice for the website's theme.

 **Website owner:**

 -   As the website owner, I want the site to be responsive, so that users can enjoy it on all devices from mobile phones to desktops.
 -   As the website owner, I want the site to be as informative as possible without being cluttered, so that users can find the information they’re looking for quickly.
+-   As the website owner, I want the site to make API calls when necessary and not on every page reload.

 ## **Design**